teyc/karma-typescript-jspm/README.md

                     section is empty, and its contents moved to `karma.conf.js` where in the `{ jspm { loadFiles: ... } }` configuration                  )

+# Production workflow

+Generating the production packages looks like this:

+    jspm bundle src/calculator dist/bundle.js

+You can preview the results on http://localhost:8080/ if you have `http-server` installed.

+    npm install -g http-server
+    http-server

+Note: there is a known issue with sourcemaps. https://github.com/jspm/jspm-cli/issues/1642
+      this is pretty much a show stopper for most teams.

 Terminology
 ======================